Baverne/comfyUI-TiledWan/README.md

 # TiledWan ComfyUI Node Set

-Some key custom nodes and node adaptations to perform efficient tiled Wan2.1 Inpainting in Comfy-UI.
+Wan2.1 Vace can perfom video inpainting on 832x432 81 frames videos.
+This custom node set and node adapts it to process as long and as large videos as one wants with tiling while maintaining consistency.
 One can find a workflow example in the folder "worklow".
 The workflow is rather comprehensively commented and contains important tips and tricks.
-I suggest to read it all before using.

-The workflow has been though to provide an output to be recompositited.
+The workflow has been thought to provide an output to be recompositited.
 It can provide a good workbase for VFX-artists but are far from satisfaying out of the box for most standards.

 <table>
     <tr>